aamirk2244/COMMANDS_AND_LINKS/README.md

 # COMMANDS_AND_LINKS
-#Full version of these command on present on my One drive account
+#Full version of these commands are present on my One drive account